parulvats/curly-phone/README.md

 # curly-phone

-Basics of capturing Video using OpenCV
+It demonstrates how to Capture Video and Save the Video using openCV